 Water Department - Dan Knapp, Public Works Director

-Please read City of Chetek's 2015 Quality Water Consumer Confidence Report
+- City of Chetek's Quality Water Consumer Confidence Report

 Water, Sewer, and Garbage services are billed monthly on one statement.
 Utility bills are due the 21st of each month.
 Past due bills are subject to disconnection after the due date.

 If you wish to save the sewer charge on water you use outside, you may purchase a separate meter from the City of Chetek.
 The separate meter will keep track of the volume of water used outside.
-The cost to purchase the meter is currently $116.05.
-Once you purchase the meter, it is your responsibility to have it plumbed into your system.
-For more info, contact the Public Works Department 924-4236, City Hall 924-4838 or email the Utility clerk at email@example.com.
+Once you purchase the meter, you have the option of hiring a plumber to install or installing it yourself and hiring our city building administrative to inspect it.
+For more info, contact the Utility Clerk at [email protected].

 If you have questions or problems regarding your billing, contact the City Clerk's office Monday thru Friday from 8:00 AM to 4:00 PM, please call (715) 924-4838.

 For after hours emergencies, please call (715) 642-3029

 Storm Water Utility

 The City of Chetek established a Stormwater Utility.
 The City believes the management of stormwater and other surface water discharges affect the local lakes and rivers systems.

 This is a matter that affects the health, safety and welfare of the City, its citizens and businesses, and others in the surrounding area.
 Stormwater discharges within urban areas are contaminated in various degrees by nitrogen and phosphorous, heavy metals, suspended solids, bacteria, and solid waste materials.
 Failure to effectively manage stormwater also affects the sanitary sewer utility operations of the City by, among other things, increasing the likelihood of infiltration and inflow into the sanitary sewer system.